DempseyRogers/hsi-partnersite/readme.md

 - Modeling
     - penalty_ratio = 0.75
-      -  Penalty$^n$ for powers of affinity matrix, applied in HSI_Classes/HSI_Model.py Penalized Objective Function.
+      -  Penalty$^n$ for powers of affinity matrix, applied in HSA_Classes/HSI_Model.py Penalized Objective Function.
       -  Increases the importance of data similarity across different topological scales.
       -  Increasing this value increases model generalizability and anomalies predicted.
-    - cutoff_dist = 3
+    - cutoff_distance = 3
       - Cut off distance for weight sets
       - Increasing this value increases generalizability and anomalies predicted.
       - Increases width of gaussian which informs the similarity metric.